Eugene-Hung/Test/README.md

 # Test
-Just a test for git
+Just a test of git